Travel Insurance, Do I Need It?

 Why is travel insurance so important?

 It may be a cliché but it’s true: ‘If you can’t afford travel insurance, then you can’t afford to travel’.
-Despite this, one in five Australians admit to never taking out travel insurance.
+Despite this, one in five Australians admits to never taking out travel insurance.

 If you don’t have travel insurance and something goes wrong overseas, then you’ll be forced to rely on family and friends back home to bail you out or find yourself significantly in debt.
 Remember, Medicare doesn’t cover you when you are travelling overseas and in the case of a serious medical issue, the bills can easily run into thousands of dollars.